branchwelder/SoftSysHedonisticHibiscus/index.md

 - ~~Physics engine (jumping/gravity)~~ Done!
 - Portals

 We wanted to explore video game development from a lower level instead of using existing frameworks/engines (like Unity or Unreal) to get a better feel for how everything was supposed to work together and to learn more about OpenGL.
-As such, we decided to use some older technology (specifically GLUT, which was last updated was in 1998).
-This meant we had to learn about frame redraw and some of the logic behind rendering, as well as polygons and textures, without "cheating" by using a framework that easily rendered objects for us.
-Much of the knowledge we gained for this we found at [this tutorial](http://www.lighthouse3d.com/tutorials/glut-tutorial/), due to the surprising lack of resources on the internet around this topic.
+As such, we decided to use some older technology (specifically GLUT, which was last updated in 1998).
+This meant we had to learn about frame buffers and the logic behind rendering, as well as polygons and textures, without "cheating" by using a framework that easily rendered objects for us.
+Much of the knowledge we gained for this we found at [this tutorial](http://www.lighthouse3d.com/tutorials/glut-tutorial/) and trial and error, due to the surprising lack of resources on the internet around this topic.
 The initial setup of the game environment was quite a challenge using GLUT, but once we had a functioning Model/View/Controller (MVC), it was easy to build off the component parts to complete our goals.
 The initial physics engine was a contained a lot of "rough" math and we built on it in a similar fashion.

-## What was accomplished
+## Results
-We set out to implement some core features that are found in games.
-Player movement is done with the A and D keys, while jumping is accomplished with W. Q and E fire a portal, and if you already have one Q portal on the map, pressing Q again will replace the position to an updated location next to the player.
+Player movement is done with the A and D keys, while jumping is accomplished with W. Q and E fire portals, and if you already have one Q portal on the map, pressing Q again will replace the position to an updated location next to the player.
 Levels are stored as .txt files and can be edited by the end user to create custom and unique maps.
 In these files, 0s represent blank space, while 1s represent a block.
 The player always starts in the same position, however if they have no ground under them they will fall because of physics.
 For more in-depth explanation about some of the extra features we worked on, continue reading.

-### _OpenGL graphics and textures_
+### OpenGL Graphics and Textures
-The largest focus for this project was exploring and learning about OpenGL and GLUT, rendering systems that are available for many languages, but in this case more in the context of C++.
+The largest focus for this project was to explore OpenGL and GLUT, which are rendering systems that are available for many languages (our focus was C++).
 With GLUT/OpenGL, the main loop takes over the program (using `glutMainLoop()`) and is the reason for frame redraws and updates.
 This updates the model and renders the view every time it runs through the game loop.

 This way of thinking of course caused us some initial trouble.
 For example, once the glut main loop starts running, printing to std::cout does not work as expected (as the main glut loop never returns).
 As such, we thought everything was constantly broken because all the debug messages were never showing up.
 However, once we had a grasp of the `glutMainLoop()`, we were set.